Westminster Employment Forum

 Format: DOWNLOADABLE PDF

-Implementation of the Clean Energy Jobs Plan, workforce capacity & system co-ordination
+Clean Energy Jobs Plan, workforce capacity, recruitment & system co-ordination

 Progression pathways & workforce transition

-Further sessions will assess the effectiveness of current pathways into clean energy employment, looking at apprenticeships, technical education, higher technical qualifications and degree-level routes.
-Delegates will consider strategies for alignment of progression routes with employer demand, and how transitions between education, training and employment can be strengthened.
+Further sessions will assess the effectiveness of current pathways into clean energy employment, including apprenticeships, technical education, higher technical qualifications and degree-level routes.

 Regional delivery, devolution & labour market alignment

-Further sessions will address the regional distribution of clean energy employment and implications for workforce planning and delivery at local level.
-Delegates will discuss how combined authorities, devolved administrations and local skills partnerships can respond to differing labour market conditions, and priorities for developing more responsive and place-based skills provision.
+• the response of combined authorities, devolved administrations and local skills partnerships to differing labour market conditions - developing more responsive and place-based provision

 Job quality, inclusion & workforce sustainability